altwalker/live-viewer/README.md

-# LiveViewer
+# AltWalker's LiveViewer

-A live viewer for an AltWalker test run.
+A web application for visualizing the progress of an AltWalker test run.

+AltWalker's LiveViewer is a powerful tool designed to enhance your experience with AltWalker.
+This application provides real-time visualization and monitoring capabilities for your AltWalker test runs, allowing you to gain deeper insights into test execution, track progress, and identify potential issues with ease.
+With AltWalker's LiveViewer, you can effortlessly keep an eye on the execution of your test models and ensure the success of your testing endeavors.

 ![Screenshot](img/screenshot.png)